Why Python is the Ideal Choice for Final Year Projects?

 3. Integration of Geolocation APIs

-Using geolocation APIs, the Phone Locator App lets users track their phone’s real-time location.
-It displays the area on an interactive map and stores the location history.
+By utilizing geolocation APIs, the Phone Locator App allows the user to track the phone's location in real-time.
+It shows the area on the interactive display, and stores its location history.

 Key Features